-- Chapter 1.0, Executive Summary is provided at the beginning of the EIR that outlines the conclusions of the environmental analysis and a summary of the proposed Project as compared to the alternatives analyzed in this EIR.
-The Executive Summary also includes a table summarizing all identified environmental impacts, along with the associated mitigation measures proposed to reduce or avoid each impact. - Chapter 2.0, Introduction, provides an overview of the EIR, introducing the proposed Project, applicable environmental review procedures, and format of the EIR. - Chapter 3.0, Project Background, provides complete description of the proposed Project's background.
+- Section IV.
+Mitigation Monitoring and Reporting Program includes the Final Mitigation Monitoring and Reporting Program (FMMRP) for the Desert Valley Monofill Expansion Project which identify the mitigation measures, timing and responsibility for implementation of the measures. - Chapter 1.0, Executive Summary is provided at the beginning of the EIR that outlines the conclusions of the environmental analysis and a summary of the proposed Project as compared to the alternatives analyzed in this EIR.
+The Executive Summary also includes a table summarizing all identified environmental impacts, along with the associated mitigation measures proposed to reduce or avoid each impact. - Chapter 2.0, Introduction, provides an overview of the EIR, introducing the proposed Project, applicable environmental review procedures, and format of the EIR. - Chapter 3.0, Project Background, provides complete description of the proposed Project's background. - Chapter 4.0, Project Description, provides a description of the proposed Project, including its objectives, location (regional and local), general environmental setting, identification of discretionary actions and interested parties, and a list of cumulative projects.
+The setting discussion also addresses the relevant planning documents and existing land use designations of the Project site. - Chapter 5.0, Environmental Analysis, provides a detailed impact analysis for each environmental issue, cumulative impacts and required mitigation measures, as applicable, that would result with project implementation. - Chapter 6.0, Analysis of Long Term Effects, addresses significant unavoidable impacts of the proposed Project, including those that can be mitigated but not reduced to below a level of significance; significant irreversible environmental changes that would result from the proposed Project, including the use of nonrenewable resources; and growth inducement. - Chapter 7.0, Cumulative Effects, addresses the potential cumulative impacts associated with the proposed Project and other existing, approved, and proposed development in the area. - Chapter 8.0, Environmental Effects Found Not to Be Significant, addresses effects found not to be significant wherein the text briefly discusses environmental issues determined not to have the potential for significant adverse impacts as a result of the proposed project. - Chapter 9.0, Alternatives, provides a description and evaluation of alternatives to the proposed Project.
+This section addresses the mandatory "No Project" alternative, as well as development alternatives that would reduce or avoid the proposed Project's significant impacts. - Chapter 10.0, Preparers, identifies persons involved in the preparation of this EIR and/or those contacted during preparation of this EIR who provided information or data incorporated into the document.

-- Chapter 4.0, Project Description, provides a description of the proposed Project, including its objectives, location (regional and local), general environmental setting, identification of discretionary actions and interested parties, and a list of cumulative projects.
-The setting discussion also addresses the relevant planning documents and existing land use designations of the Project site. - Chapter 5.0, Environmental Analysis, provides a detailed impact analysis for each environmental issue, cumulative impacts and required mitigation measures, as applicable, that would result with project implementation. - Chapter 6.0, Analysis of Long Term Effects, addresses significant unavoidable impacts of the proposed Project, including those that can be mitigated but not reduced to below a level of significance; significant irreversible environmental changes that would result from the proposed Project, including the use of nonrenewable resources; and growth inducement. - Chapter 7.0, Cumulative Effects, addresses the potential cumulative impacts associated with the proposed Project and other existing, approved, and proposed development in the area. - Chapter 8.0, Environmental Effects Found Not to Be Significant, provides, for each environmental parameter analyzed, a description of the thresholds used to determine if a significant impact would occur; the methodology to identify and evaluate the potential impacts of the proposed Project; the existing environmental setting; the potential adverse and beneficial effects of the proposed Project; the level of impact significance before mitigation; the mitigation measures for the proposed Project; and, the level of significance of the adverse impacts of the proposed Project after mitigation is incorporated. - Chapter 9.0, Alternatives, provides a description and evaluation of alternatives to the proposed Project.
-This section addresses the mandatory "No Project" alternative, as well as development alternatives that would reduce or avoid the proposed Project's significant impacts. - Chapter 10.0, Preparers, identifies persons involved in the preparation of this EIR and/or those contacted during preparation of this EIR who provided information or data incorporated into the document. - Chapter 11.0, References, provides a list of informational sources and technical reports utilized in preparation of the EIR. - Appendices provide information and/or relevant technical studies in support of the environmental analysis contained in this EIR.
+- Chapter 11.0, References, provides a list of informational sources and technical reports utilized in preparation of the EIR. - Appendices provide information and/or relevant technical studies in support of the environmental analysis contained in this EIR.